Ammi majus is also known as Bishops Flower or Queen Anne’s Lace, Queen of Africa.

 It begins blooming just as wild Cow Parsley (Anthriscus sylvestris) finishes, Ammi majus has the same lacy, white flowers, but is bigger and bolder!

 Many people miss out on this amazing plant by sowing and growing it at the wrong time.
-My Autumn sown plants tower at almost 7ft, sown early spring you will get up to 6ft.
+My Autumn sown plants tower at almost 7ft.
 Perfect at the back of a border or planted en-masse, there is no quicker way to fill a garden.
-Just make sure you give them a good stake.

 How to grow: